briatte/stortinget/README.md

 The `build.r` script then assembles the edge lists and plots the networks, with the help of a few routines coded into `functions.r`.
 Adjust the `plot`, `gexf` and `mode` parameters to skip the plots or to change the node placement algorithm.

-Note -- Excluding minor parties like the Kystpartiet or the sole Green MP tends to increase modularity by a maximum of 0.1.
-Most graphs are not affected by the exclusions (tested on both legislatures and thematic graphs).
+Note -- excluding minor parties (the Kystpartiet, Framtid for Finnmark, Rød Valgallianse and the sole Green MP from the Miljøpartiet De Grønne) tends to increase partisan modularity by a maximum of 0.01.
+Most graphs are not affected by the exclusions.

 # DATA

 ## Bills

+- `id` -- unique identifier
-- `years` -- the year session of the bill (yyyy-yyyy)
+- `session` -- the year session of the bill (yyyy-[yy]?yy)
+- `legislature` -- legislature of the bill, identified from `session`
+- `title` -- the title of the bill
+- `status` -- the status of the bill (processed or withdrawn)
+- `type` -- the type of the bill (general, budget or legislative)
-- `doc` -- the filename of the bill
+- `committee` -- the committee of introduction of the bill
-- `aut` -- bill sponsors, full text
+- `supervisors` -- the committee supervistors of the bill (semicolon-separated profile identifiers)
-- `url` -- bill sponsors, semicolon-separated profile identifiers
+- `authors` -- bill sponsors (semicolon-separated profile identifiers)
-- `kwd` -- semicolon-separated keywords
+- `keywords` -- semicolon-separated keywords
 - `n_au` -- total number of sponsors
-- `legislature` -- legislature of the bill, computed from `years`
+- `n_au` -- total number of committee supervisors

 ## Sponsors

+The sponsors data have multiple entries for each sponsor (one per legislature in which the sponsor sat).

 - `uid` -- profile URL, shortened to unique identifier (a few letters and sometimes "_")
 - `name` -- sponsor name